 If you have any questions or concerns, you may reply to this message, send an e-mail to wGR-Survey@mail.mil, or leave a message anytime, toll-free, at 1-800-881-5307.
 If you do not wish to participate or to receive additional reminders about this survey, you may remove yourself from the mailing list by replying to this message.
-Be sure to include your ticket Number and the words, "Please remove me from this survey's mailing list."
-If you wish to withdraw your answers after starting this survey, notify the Survey Processing Center prior to october 17, 2018.
+Be sure to include your Ticket Number and the words, "Please remove me from this survey, notify the Survey Processing Center prior to October 17, 2018.
 You will be required to provide your Ticket Number.

 For your convenience, OPA has set up a telephone line for anyone who wishes to verify the survey's legitimacy.
-Call 372-1034 from any DoD or other government telephone with DSN for a list of current data collections by licensed OPA surveys.
+Call 372-1034 from any DOD or other government telephone with DSN for a list of current data collections by licensed OPA surveys.
 If you do not have access to a DSN telephone line, you can call 1-571-372-1034.
 This prerecorded list does not include surveys being conducted by other DOD offices.

-From: Workplace and Gender Relations Survey wgr-survey@mail.mil> To: Sample, Pat Subject: Signed By: Workplace and Gender Relations Survey of Active Duty Members (REMIND2)
+From: Workplace and Gender Relations Survey <wgr-survey@mail.mil> Sent: Thursday, September 13, 2018 1:14 PM To: Sample, Pat Subject: 2018 Workplace and Gender Relations Survey of Active Duty Members (REMIND2) Signed By: wgr-survey@mail.mil